z3ht/grover-search/README.md

 Grover’s search is proven optimal, but with less effective interference patterns, slower solutions are also possible.

 To me, this reminds me that all software is a human expression

+Similar to classical computing, there is a lot I don't understand about quantum computing.